 -Never make quick or sudden moves into traffic.
 Motorists have a difficult time seeing young children, especially when they appear in the street unexpectedly.

 Peter Thompson & Associates is experienced in handling child injury cases related to pedestrian or bicycling accidents in Bangor, Portland or throughout Maine.
-Call for a free no-obligation appointment to discuss your claim at 1-800-804-2004.
+Call for a no-obligation appointment to discuss your claim at 1-800-804-2004.